-We are developing a pipeline of innovative microglial therapeutics across modalities of biologics and small molecules, which can be developed for multiple neurodegenerative diseases, some of which have very large patient populations
+We are developing a pipeline of innovative microglial therapeutics across modalities of biologics and small molecules, which can be developed for multiple neurodegenerative diseases

 Expected Mechanism of Action of Iluzanebart